 Skip to main content

-Social Economy
+Impact Economy

 Recognising the contribution of community-based organisations

-About the Social Economy
+About the Impact Economy

-The Social Economy is a collective term for all ‘not for personal profit’ organisations that exist to improve disadvantaged communities, support disadvantaged people and address social or environmental issues but do so using a trading (business) model to generate the majority or all the funds they need.
+The Impact Economy is a collective term for all ‘not for personal profit’ organisations that exist to improve disadvantaged communities, support disadvantaged people and address social or environmental issues but do so using a trading (business) model to generate the majority or all the funds they need.

-Growing the Social Economy
+Growing the Social Impact Economy

 Recognising the contribution these organisations make to creating an inclusive economy, the West Midlands Combined Authority set itself the goal of doubling the size of this economic sector within 10 years.

-The approach to achieving this was to engage individuals working in the social economy to develop a plan for growth.
+The approach to achieving this was to engage individuals working in the social impact economy to develop a plan for growth.

 Get Involved